Blue-Nile-Tech/.github/profile/README.md

 ## Services

 - **Software Development**: Custom web and mobile applications tailored to your business needs.
-- **IT Consulting**: Strategic IT consulting services to optimize your technology investments.
+- **IT Consulting**: Strategic IT consulting services to optimize technology investments.
 - **Digital Marketing**: Comprehensive digital marketing services to enhance your online presence.
 - **Cloud Solutions**: Cloud migration, deployment, and management services.